Can residents of US territories vote?

 US non-citizens (including permanent legal residents) cannot vote in federal, state, and most local elections.

-Rules regarding votes for incarcerated population depends on the policies for each state.
-US Department of Justice have compiled a Guide to State Voting Rules that Apply after a Criminal Conviction that outlines some policies for specific state.
+Rules regarding votes for people with criminal convictions depends on the policies for each state.
+The US Department of Justice has compiled a Guide to State Voting Rules that Apply after a Criminal Conviction that outlines some policies for specific states.

-US citizens overseas maintain their rights to vote anywhere they are located.
-The Federal Voting Assistance Program provides support with voting for service members, their families and overseas citizens.
+US citizens living overseas maintain their right to vote anywhere they are located.
+The Federal Voting Assistance Program provides voting assistance for service members, their families, and overseas citizens.